Green Hydrogen As A Key To Carbon Free Economy

 6. In Neom, a planned megacity of the future, the green hydrogen project investors think they can deliver the chicken and the egg.
 This joint venture of Neom, U.S. chemical company Air Products & Chemicals In, and Saudi Arabia’s ACWA Power is planning to invest $5 billion to build the world’s largest green hydrogen production facility.

 In the present scenario, green hydrogen seems to have taken a space in everyone’s mind, with at least ten countries looking forward to the hydrogen gas for future energy assurance along with its export to energy-deficient countries.
-Recently Portugal is noted as the nation to bandwagon a national hydrogen strategy that is predicted to be worth €7 billion ($7.7 billion) up to 2030.
+Recently Portugal has been noted as the nation to bandwagon a national hydrogen strategy that is predicted to be worth €7 billion ($7.7 billion) up to 2030.

 Along with oil and gas firms, renewable developers visualize green hydrogen as an emerging market with export options and offshore wind power generating company, Ørsted last month marking the beginning of the first significant project that exclusively targets the automotive sector.